-Proposal IV (Approval of the ArcBest Ownership Incentive Plan, as amended and restated).
+Proposal IV (Approval of the First Amendment to the Amended and Restated Ownership Incentive Plan).
 The required vote to approve Proposal IV is the affirmative vote by the holders of a majority of the total number of shares of Common Stock present in person or by proxy and entitled to vote on the matter.
 An abstention is treated as entitled to vote and, therefore, has the same effect as voting "against" such proposal.
 Broker non-votes are not treated as entitled to vote on this proposal and, therefore, are not counted for purposes of determining whether a majority has been achieved and do not affect the outcome of the vote.